 That regulates the following measures:

 Recruitment.
-An employer looking to fill vacancies is required by the Act to check, together with a representative of Pwds, whether it can recruit PwDs, particularly those who are registered at the employment office.
+An employer looking to fill vacancies is required by the Act to check, together with a representative of PwDs, whether it can recruit PwDs, particularly those who are registered at the employment office.
 Enterprises in the public and private sectors with more than 16 employees were obliged by the 1986 Act to employ a 6% quota of PwDs, or else pay a compensatory levy per month for every quota job not filled by a person with disabilities.
 Furthermore, employers may have fines imposed on them if they culpably violate their duty to employ PwDs.
 Amendments to the law adopted in 2000 reduced the quota to 5% (it will return to 6% in 2003 if disabled unemployment reduction targets are not met) and introduced a graduated compensatory levy, with companies employing a disabled quota of 3%-5% paying less than those employing under 2%.

 Vocational training.
 Besides providing free access for disabled employees to special rehabilitation centres and payments for maintenance and food, employers have the duty to give this group priority in workplace vocational training activities, to promote their professional advancement.